 - 7 wastewater treatment plants / collection systems

-- approximately 533 km of sanitary sewers lines, 50 km of combined sanitary and storm sewer lines, 23,381 km of sanitary sewer lines and 29,493 customer connections to sanitary sewers
+- Approximately 533 km of sanitary sewers, 50 km of combined sewers, and 29,493 wastewater customer connections

 The Chatham-Kent Public Utilities Commission (CK PUC) was formed in 1998 from the amalgamation of 23 townships and 13 public utility commissions in Kent County.
 Since that time, we have been successful in creating a utility system serving 110,000 people.